The CMU 30.3%: the enterprise agent capability gap

 Carnegie Mellon 2026: 30.3% task completion for best frontier models.
 The deployments that work operate within the 30.3%, not around it.

-Carnegie Mellon University’s TheAgentCompany 2026 benchmark reports that Gemini 2.5 Pro completes 30.3% of enterprise agent tasks, best-in-class across the frontier LLMs the benchmark tests.
+Carnegie Mellon University’s TheAgentCompany 2026 benchmark reports that Gemini 2.5 Pro completes 30.3% of enterprise agent tasks, the top score across the frontier LLMs the benchmark tests.
 GPT-5 Pro completes 28%.
 Claude 4 Opus 27%.
 The 30.3% figure gets cited frequently in vendor marketing as evidence that agents are “approaching production-readiness.”
 The benchmark’s own brief implies a production-readiness threshold closer to 95%.

 The gap between 30.3% and 95% is the subject of this piece.
 Not as a reason to wait, but as the specific operating constraint the enterprise deployments that work are running within.
-The Stanford DEL 2026 data shows 12% of enterprise agentic AI deployments clear 300%+ ROI, cross-validated by McKinsey’s 6% AI-high-performer segment and contrasted against Gartner’s 40% cancellation projection for agentic AI projects by end-2027.
-Those deployments use the same base models scoring 30.3% on the CMU benchmark.
+Durable deployments exist inside that constraint: McKinsey’s 6% AI-high-performer segment attributes measurable EBIT to AI, IDC research with Lenovo (CIO.com, 25 Mar 2025) reports roughly 12% of AI POCs graduate to production while 88% never do, and Gartner’s 40% cancellation projection for agentic AI projects by end-2027 frames the downside.
+The deployments that survive use the same base models scoring 30.3% on the CMU benchmark.
 They produce durable outcomes not by working around the capability gap but by scoping narrowly enough that the 30.3% translates into 85-95% on a specific named scope.

 Two propositions structure the piece: